pnnl/ConStrain/design/api_design.md

 <!-- - `validate_verification_cases_validity(`_list_IDs, verbose: bool_`)`

-  Validate the contents in the verification cases (e.g., `simulation_IO` value type is `str`, etc.).
+  Validate the contents in the verification cases (e.g., `verification_properties` value type is `str`, etc.).
 Deeper validation to things like, if the idf file path is pointing at a valid idf file.
 This is more advanced and optional feature.

   - **parameters**: -`_list_IDs_`: list of IDS that will be validated. -`_verbose_`: validate output option.
 If `verbose=True` is used and validation failed, output additional info.
   - **return**: list, the first element indicates whether the file is valid or not (bool).
 The second element outputs additional info (str)if verbose arg is set to `True`. -->